-- 2. If there is no resolution of the grievance, the offended and the offender should go to the appropriate dean to find a resolution. - 3.
+- 1. The offended person should go to the person who has violated the policy and attempt to rectify the situation in the spirit of Matthew 18:15-17. - 2.
+If there is no resolution of the grievance, the offended and the offender should go to the Student Life Committee to find a resolution. - 3.
 If the matter requires further attention, a written grievance will be made to the President who will convene a grievance committee (including student representation) to determine a final resolution.
 If necessary, the parties of the grievance may request a formal hearing and have the right to peer counsel, to call or cross examine a witness.